Kate Middleton's cancer is 'in remission' as she remains 'focused' on recovery

 CLICK HERE TO SIGN UP FOR THE ENTERTAINMENT NEWSLETTER

+"I wanted to come and show my support for the amazing work that's going on here and for those who are going through treatment and having such a hard time," she said, according to the Daily Mail.

+While visiting with staff, she said, "You think treatment's finished, crack on with that… daily tasks, but that's still like a real challenge.
+And talking… the words totally disappear… understanding that as a patient, yes there are side effects around treatment, but actually there are more long-term side effects."

-The 42-year-old royal announced she had been diagnosed with cancer in March, two months after she underwent planned abdominal surgery in January.
+The 43-year-old royal announced she had been diagnosed with cancer in March, two months after she underwent planned abdominal surgery.

 She returned for her first public engagement since Christmas Day 2023 in June 2024 for the Trooping the Colour parade.

-In September, Kate announced she had finished her round of preventative chemotherapy, although she said her path to full recovery would be long, and that she would take it day by day.
+In September, Kate announced she had finished her preventative chemotherapy, although she said her path to full recovery would be long, and that she would take it day by day.

+"As the summer comes to an end, I cannot tell you what a relief it is to have finally completed my chemotherapy treatment," she wrote.
+"The last nine months have been incredibly tough for us as a family.
+Life as you know it can change in an instant and we have had to find a way to navigate the stormy waters and road unknown."

+"The cancer journey is complex, scary and unpredictable for everyone, especially those closest to you," she shared.
+"With humility, it also brings you face to face with your own vulnerabilities in a way you have never considered before, and with that, a new perspective on everything.
+This time has above all reminded William and me to reflect and be grateful for the simple yet important things in life, which so many of us often take for granted.
+Of simply loving and being loved.
+Doing what I can to stay cancer free is now my focus."

 CLICK HERE TO GET THE FOX NEWS APP